-The Hindu Organisations Conference provides a common platform for disparate Hindu organisations such as temples, associations, institutions etc to network, share information & resources, and work in a more coordinated manner for the common goal of Hindu resurgence.
+The Hindu Organisational Conference provides a common platform for disparate Hindu organisations such as temples, associations, institutions etc to network, share information & resources, and work in a more coordinated manner for the common goal of Hindu resurgence.
 This will help end the chronic disorganisation of Hindu society by enabling Hindu groups to work together with efficient division of labour and judicious use of resources.

 The Hindu Organisations Conference is organized by the Hindu Organisations, Temples and Associations Forum (HOTA Forum)